core-go/config/README.md

 ```

 ## Example
-We have 2 config files, which are put into "resource" directory
+We have 2 config files, which are put into "configs" directory
-- the default config file: application.yaml
+- the default config file: config.yaml
-- for SIT environment: application-sit.yaml
+- for SIT environment: config-sit.yaml

-#### application.yaml
+#### config.yaml
 ```yaml
 ldap:
   server: localhost:389